-We take advantage of the six tax reforms described in Section 2 to identify the earnings responses to changes in tax rates.
-For most reforms (L1, L2, NL1, NL2 and NL3), our empirical strategy involves comparing, before and after each tax change, the earnings of workers on either side of the threshold where the marginal payroll tax rates were modified (or, in the case of NL3, the average tax rate).
-The validity of this difference-in-differences (DiD) approach rests on the assumption that, in the absence of reform, the average earnings of workers in the treatment and control groups would have followed parallel trends.
-For the income tax reform on the employee side (Reform NL4), we adopt a different definition of the treatment and control groups, based on whether or not workers were employed by firms that distributed profit-sharing before the reform.
+We leverage the six tax reforms described in Section 2 to identify the earnings responses to changes in tax rates.
+For most reforms (L1, L2, NL1, NL2 and NL3), our empirical strategy compares the earnings of workers on either side of the relevant threshold before and after each tax change.
+While the threshold determines a shift in the marginal tax rate, our first-stage analysis exploits a change in the average tax rate for workers above vs. below the threshold-except for NL3, where the reform directly altered the average tax rate.
+The validity of this difference-in-differences (DiD) approach hinges on the assumption that, in the absence of the reform, the average earnings of workers in the treatment and control groups would have followed parallel trends.
+For the income tax reform on the employee side (NL4), we adopt a different definition of the treatment and control groups, distinguishing workers based on whether their firms distributed profit-sharing bonuses before the reform.